NetickNetworking/NetickForUnity/README.md

 Netick uses an innovative Delta Snapshots algorithm that achieves the lowest bandwidth usage seen ever, proven by open-source benchmarks.
 Netick uses 10x higher compression precision than other networking solutions, yet uses less bandwidth.

 ### Radical CPU Performance
 Netick is written with high-performance unmanaged C# code in a data-oriented fashion, achieving an unseen level of performance.
-Netick is designed to not use any CPU time when something does not move or changes.
+Netick is designed to not use any CPU time when something does not move or change.
 You can have 10K synced objects (non-empty) and use no additional CPU time.
 Again, Netick is the only solution in the market that does this.
 This has been referred to as "Dark Magic" by one of our users, it really is magic!

 ## Installation